Alpenglow88/oTTo/README.md

 ```
 Within this list the descriptions of each task shall define what each task does

+The user will need to set the browser version that they wish to test against.
+This can be achieved by running the setup rake commands before running _test_

 Manual running of commands can be done as below: